hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 P.3

 {{<block class="note">}}
-I am not sure of whether it's only the order of a scientist's papers that was randomized or that the order remains unchanged but papers' `$c_{10}$` was randomized.
+I am not sure whether it's only the order of a scientist's papers that was randomized or that the order remains unchanged but papers' `$c_{10}$` were randomized.
 The authors did not make this point crystal clear.
 {{<end>}}

 ## 2020-12-20